-- Class I is comprised of Cheryl L. Cohen, Jodie P. Morrison and Joseph A. Yanchik, III, each with a term ending at this annual meeting of stockholders; - Class II is comprised of Timothy J. Barberich and David A. Kessler, each with a term ending at the 2016 annual meeting of stockholders; and - Class III is comprised of Seth L. Harrison and Stephen Buckley, Jr., each with a term ending at the 2017 annual meeting of stockholders.
+- Class I is comprised of Cheryl L. Cohen, Jodie P. Morrison and Joseph A. Yanchik, III, each with a term ending at the 2018 annual meeting of stockholders; - Class II is comprised of Timothy J. Barberich and David A. Kessler, each with a term ending at this annual meeting of stockholders; and - Class III is comprised of Seth L. Harrison and Stephen Buckley, Jr., each with a term ending at the 2017 annual meeting of stockholders.

 At each annual meeting of stockholders, directors are elected for a full term of three years to succeed those directors whose terms are expiring.
-Our board of directors, on the recommendation of our nominating and corporate governance committee, has nominated Cheryl L. Cohen, Jodie P. Morrison and Joseph A. Yanchik, III for re-election as Class I directors, each with a term ending at the 2018 annual meeting of stockholders.
+Our board of directors, on the recommendation of our nominating and corporate governance committee, has nominated Timothy J. Barberich and David A. Kessler for re-election as Class II directors, each with a term ending at the 2019 annual meeting of stockholders.

-Unless otherwise instructed in the proxy, all proxies will be voted "FOR" the election of all of the Class I nominees identified above to a three-year term ending at the 2018 annual meeting of stockholders, each such nominee to hold office until his or her successor has been duly elected and qualified.
+Unless otherwise instructed in the proxy, all proxies will be voted "FOR" the election of each of the Class II nominees identified above to a threeyear term ending at the 2019 annual meeting of stockholders, each such nominee to hold office until his successor has been duly elected and qualified.
 Each of the nominees has indicated a willingness to continue to serve as director, if elected.
 In the event that any nominee should be unable to serve, discretionary authority is reserved for the named proxy holders to vote for a substitute, or to reduce the number of directors to be elected, or both.
 We do not expect that any of the nominees will be unable to serve if elected.